Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **localPlex:**
->This enables or disables locally updating a plex library in the script.
-Enabling this requires plexSection and plexScannerInstall to be set correctly.
+>This enables or disables locally updating a Plex library in the script.
+Enabling this requires PlexSection and PlexScannerInstall to be set correctly.
 >
 >Default: "**false**"
 >Example: